textileio/community/docs/a-tour-of-textile.md

 Of course, passing all these hashes and keys around is a lot easier with a well designed UI.

 The command-line client has a `chat` command that enters an interactive thread session in which participants can add and view messages.
-Start a chat on your first peer.
+Start a chat on your first peer:

 ```tab="cmd"
 textile chat --thread="12D3KooWExn4ut4RV2qHXFSiWb3AfhL2whB8vJgYpnDcmVCG7UBv"
 ```

-Then start the same chat on your second peer.
+Then start the same chat on your second peer:

 ```tab="cmd"
 textile chat --thread="12D3KooWExn4ut4RV2qHXFSiWb3AfhL2whB8vJgYpnDcmVCG7UBv" --api="http://localhost:41600"